cliffano/couchtato/README.md

 Report
 ------

-Couchtato logs to a couchtato.log file and it also displays the logs on the console.
+Couchtato displays the log messages on the console and writes to couchtato.log file.

 A summary report will be displayed at the end of the run.